-- A. Municipal Building - 1) City Administration 2nd floor - 2) Court clerk area 1st floor (this does not include the hallway behind the court/council room). - 3) All of the police department 1st and 2nd floor.
+- A. Municipal Building - 1) City Administration 2nd floor - 2) Court clerk area 1st floor (this does not include the hallway behind the court/council room). - 3) The entire police department first and second floor.

 Entrance to a secure area requires that an individual be finger printed and a background check confirmed through Utah Bureau of Criminal Justice (UCJIS).
 Individuals that have not been cleared through UCJIS must be escorted in any area listed as secure.